 With the narration of Fred Foy (who moved over from The Lone Ranger as well, switching allegiance from Cheerios to Quaker Puffed Wheat), you heard how Preston had first joined the Mounties to capture his father's killer and had earned the rank of Sergeant.
-A later broadcast told you how young Sergeant Preston had found a Husky puppy that had been "kidnapped" and raised by a female wolf, Three Toes.
+A later broadcast told you how young Sergeant Preston had found a Husky puppy that had been "kidnaped" and raised by a female wolf, Three Toes.
 Preston arrived to witness a lynx attacking both the wolf and her adopted cub.
 The Mountie fired in time to save the young cub, but not the old wolf.
 (Brace Beemer must have had a curious sensation he had lived all this before, or something very like it, with a giant buffalo and a great white stallion.)
 Sergeant Preston gathered up the young dog, and then he expressed his world view to the tiny animal.
 His were good, solid, Canadian views, somewhere between British and American.
 "I'm going to call you Yukon King," Sergeant Preston said to the puppy.
-"I'll teach you self-control, and how to best use your great strength, Youngster, we're going to be partners.
+"I'll teach you to respect good men, and to hate evil ones.
+You'll learn to captain a team, and to pull your own weight.
+I'll teach you self-control, and how to best use your great strength.
+Youngster, we're going to be partners.
 And when you're grown, you are going to be the greatest dog in all the Yukon!"

 With Yukon King as his partner, Sergeant Preston led the fight for law and order during the wild days of the Gold Rush.
 Together, they rescued countless old prospectors from bandits.
 They saved the furs of trappers and peaceful Indians from thieves.
 By dog sled, the Mountie rushed through life-saving serum in several epidemics.
 Preston ventured as far as the Eskimo lands of the Far North to bring the Queen's justice to these innocent folk, and save them from "civilized" invaders.
-An even more perilous mission took him to the dangerous territory known as San Francisco, where in 1899 he rode in a new-fangled automobile with members of the San Francisco police force in order to catch smugglers sought by all the policemen, mounted and motorized.
+An even more perilous mission took him to the dangerous territory known as San

+Francisco, where in 1899 he rode in a new-fangled automobile with members of the San Francisco police force in order to catch smugglers sought by all the policemen, mounted and motorized.